stuarthayhurst/kernel-notify/README.md

 # kernel-notify
-A program to fetch the latest kernel version on login and notify users if their kernel is no longer the latest If the program is broken, please file a bug report under [Issues](https://github.com/Dragon8oy/kernel-notify/issues "Issues")
+A program to fetch the latest kernel version on login and notify users if their kernel is no longer the latest Updating and removing the kernel is supported on Debian based systems If the program is broken, please file a bug report under [Issues](https://github.com/Dragon8oy/kernel-notify/issues "Issues")

 ## Installation: